-The receiver and transmitter cables must be routed in a separate conduit.
-Do not run power wiring near the transmitter and receiver cables.
+Transmitter and receiver cables should be routed in conduit.
+Do not run any power wiring in the same conduit or near the transmitter and receiver cables.

 All line voltage connections terminate at TB2.
 Install line voltage cables between devices controlled by the Detector including diverters, auxiliary relays, marking devices, alarm horns or motor control equipment and TB2 in the Main Control Enclosure.
 The direct or timed outputs should not be connected to a Programmable Logic Controller (PLC) or other low voltage computer interface equipment that may require dry contact closures.
 The direct and timed output contacts are typically programmed as normally "OFF" at the Factory.
 They may be set to normally "ON" if required.
 Refer to the System Programming Section for details.